Christopher Walken

 Christopher Walken with his Oscar

-During the eighties, Walken truly experienced what popularity was.
+During the eighties, Walken truly hit his stride with mainstream popularity.
 He appeared in fifteen films, mainly in leading roles.
 Notable among them were the action film "The Dogs of War" (Jamie Shannon), the thriller "The Dead Zone" (Johnny Smith), the sci-fi film "Brainstorm" (Dr. Michael Anthony Brace), and the film based on real events "Communion" (writer Whitley Strieber).

 Christopher Walken in the movie 'Brainstorm'